 Joe Bryant of FootballGuys.com: @Football_Guys — Pretty much laid the groundwork for every non-major-media Fantasy website from 2001 forward.

 John Tuvey of Fanball.com: @JTuvey — Great guy I almost worked with at one point, brilliant Fantasy mind that has been in the industry for years, including formerly of TheHuddle.com.

 Bob Harris of FootballDiehards.com: @FootballDiehard — After posting this article, I realized later that night that I forgot to put Harris in here.
 He’s not only old school, he’s the guy old school guys love.

 Paul Charchian of LeagueSafe.com: @PaulCharchian — We worked together at OPEN Sports when he did video for us.
-Always a solid video guy and just a nice guy in general.
+Always a solid video guy and just a good dude.
 I can’t be the only guy to ever have thought he looked like a real-life version of Linus from Peanuts though, can I?

 Chris Liss of RotoWire.com: @Chris_Liss — Another oversight on my part.
 Despite the fact his name rhymes with itself (I should have been named Adonis Gonos), Liss is a two-sport stud writer.

 28 More Fantasy Football Twitter Accounts to Follow

 All of the people below are also certainly worth following on Twitter; I just don’t have an interesting story about them or their past.
 But they’re Fantasy Football writers – which automatically means they’re pretty good peeps!